haseebshaik00/learning-git/README.md

 # Forking in git
 #forking is done to use others code or to contribute to others code
-#fork part also done, forked gsreemanth's repo and pull request but he didn't accept nvm
+#fork part also done, forked gsreemanth's repo and pulled a request but he didn't accept nvm
 #keep coding!